kobzevvv/help-find-job/.github/DEPLOYMENT.md

 ```

 ### Emergency Deployment
+For critical fixes that can't wait for staging validation:
+1. Go to Actions → Deploy to Production
-Use the **"Skip staging validation"** option only for critical fixes.
+2. Check **"Skip staging validation"**

-## Previous Automatic Deployment

-The old workflow that deployed automatically on every push to `main` has been replaced with this safer manual process.
-This prevents:
+3. Provide clear emergency reason
+4. Deploy immediately

+**⚠️ Only use for genuine emergencies!**

+## Why Manual Deployment?

+Production deployment is now **manual-only** instead of automatic.
+This safer approach prevents:
-- Accidental production deployments
+- Accidental production deployments from every push
-- Untested code reaching users
+- Untested code reaching users automatically
-- Deploy conflicts during development
+- Deploy conflicts during active development
+- GitHub Actions deprecation warnings causing failed deployments

+## Troubleshooting

+### GitHub Actions Errors
+If you see: `This request has been automatically failed because it uses a deprecated version of actions/upload-artifact: v3`

+**This has been fixed** - all workflows now use current GitHub Actions versions (v4).

+### Production Deployment Not Running Automatically
+This is **by design**.
+Production deployments require manual approval for safety.

 ---